connorheyz/online-notes/md-articles/ap-comp-gov/482-492-Notes-Nigeria.md

  - **Intensification of ethnic conflict** --- After ethnic conflicts, and Igbo military group seized power in 1966 and established military rule.
  - **Military rule** --- The militray was kept in power by charismatic legitimacy.
 There was a coup that killed the first Igbo leader.
 This caused the Biafran Civil War, a fight for Igbo Independence of their land, called Biafra.
 The country remained together under military rule.
  - **Corruption** --- Native leaders lost touch with traditions that encouraged them to govern in the interest of the people.

  - **Federalism** --- In an attempt to calm down ethnic tensions, Nigerian leaders set up a federal system.
 This system did not work well under military rule.
 However, after the military lost power, Nigeria benefited from the federal system.
  - **Economic dependence on oil** --- Nigeria's rich oil reserves have proved to be too tempting temping for most military rulers to resist.
+Corruption has caused the oil industry's money to only benefit the elite.
+However, Nigeria is entirely dependent on oil for political and economic stability, so this creates some problems.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAxMTIzNDI3Nyw5OTMxOTc1NzksNzkxMT
+eyJoaXN0b3J5IjpbLTQzODk5MDQxMSw5OTMxOTc1NzksNzkxMT
 M4NzQ0LDIxMDUzMTA0ODgsLTE1MjM4ODU3NDEsMTU5NjcyMDUx
 NywtMjI2MjIyMDg3XX0=
 -->